Learning Home Catalog Composer

 We also use the notation

-Notice that if we have a vector ψ\vert \psi \rangle whose indices correspond to some classical state set Σ,\Sigma, and if aΣa\in\Sigma is an element of this classical state set, then the (matrix) product aψ\langle a\vert \vert \psi\rangle is equal to the entry of the vector ψ\vert \psi \rangle whose index corresponds to a.a.
-As we did when ψ\vert \psi \rangle is a standard basis vector, we write aψ\langle a \vert \psi \rangle rather than aψ\langle a\vert \vert \psi\rangle for the sake of readability.
+Notice that, if we have a vector ψ\vert \psi \rangle whose indices correspond to some classical state set Σ,\Sigma, and if aΣa\in\Sigma is an element of this classical state set, then the matrix product aψ\langle a\vert \vert \psi\rangle is equal to the entry of the vector ψ\vert \psi \rangle whose index corresponds to a.a.
+As we did when ψ\vert \psi \rangle was a standard basis vector, we write aψ\langle a \vert \psi \rangle rather than aψ\langle a\vert \vert \psi\rangle for the sake of readability.

 For example, if Σ={0,1}\Sigma = \{0,1\} and